ethanjyoung/ethanjyoung.github.io/_pages/misc.md

 * **MATH 148**: Experience of Data Science

   - My group performed data engineering and data analysis with a dataset from Fingerhut.
-We also communicated our findings to them, which is contained in a <a href="https://github.com/ethanjyoung/ethanjyoung.github.io/raw/master/files/math_148_report.pdf" download>report</a> and <a href="https://github.com/ethanjyoung/ethanjyoung.github.io/raw/master/files/math_148_slides.pdf" download>slides</a>.
+We also communicated our findings to them, which are contained in a <a href="https://github.com/ethanjyoung/ethanjyoung.github.io/raw/master/files/math_148_report.pdf" download>report</a> and <a href="https://github.com/ethanjyoung/ethanjyoung.github.io/raw/master/files/math_148_slides.pdf" download>slides</a>.

 * **MATH 168**: Introduction to Networks